List of -gate scandals and controversies: Etymology, usage, and history of -gate

 Some commentators have characterized this use of the -gate suffix as a snowclone.
 But Geoffrey Pullum, the coiner of the term snowclone, considers that it is only a "lexical word-formation analog".
-Martha Brockenbrough, the founder of The Society for the Promotion of Good Grammar, said that no one should aspire to write with cliches and that although they do help to get a lot of complicated things across in few words that they are not a good way to get people to keep reading what you're writing.
+Martha Brockenbrough, the founder of The Society for the Promotion of Good Grammar, said that no one should aspire to write with cliches and that although they do help to get a lot of complicated things across in few words, they are not a good way to get people to keep reading what you're writing.